BadgeUp/badgeup-sponge-client/docs/events.md

   * Ex: `destructentity:death:passive:minecraft:chicken`
 * `spawnentity:<entity ID>`: When spawning entities (like throwing eggs or shooting arrows), the entity ID is appended to the event key
   * Ex: `spawnentity:minecraft:egg`
+* `fishing:end:<item ID>`: When fishing, the ID of the item caught will be appended to the event key.
+  * Ex: `fishing:end:minecraft:fish`

 ## Disabled Events